UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_01.md

 Although this appears to be new vocabulary, side effects have been present since the beginning of this course starting with `pd.to_csv()`.

-Remember our cereal dataframe, well we’ve edited it and now want to save it to our computer.
+Remember our cereal dataframe?
+Well we’ve edited it and now want to save it to our computer.
 We can use `pd.to_csv()` like this:

 ``` python